 On the face of it, Macbeth is a play about ambition, revenge, and power.
 It is, as McGinn states, akin to today’s action-thriller stories, yet the play is also rife with philosophical themes: the relationship between character, the power of imagination, the appearance/reality distinction, and the nature of time.
 Initially, Macbeth is not a murderer, but once he slays King Duncan, subsequent evil acts and madness become easier.
 By play’s end, Macbeth is “a vicious tyrant, loathed by his subjects, steeped in guild and blood–an absolute bastard” (p.
 92).
 Shakespeare shows the audience how evil actions, undertaken for self-interest, “have consequences for the psyche of the agent” (p.
 93).
 Macbeth, a very complex character, has a conscience, unlike Iago in Othello, and Macbeth’s conscience overcomes him.
 McGinn observes that where Hamlet’s being is nothingness, Macbeth’s being is doing.
 Macbeth is also vulnerable to the power of his own imagination.

 McGinn argues that King Lear examines man in nature and at the limits of his being and non-being.
 It is a play about nothingness, cruelty, and things out of place.
 In this play, McGinn states, “Shakespeare is distilling tragedy to its bare existence” (p.
 116).
 There are no supernatural elements in the play, no ghosts.
 Lear’s world is one of mindless causality and evil-minded characters.
 Evil, it seems, is rampant throughout the play, but there’s also the opposite—good.
 The play is about Lear’s arc from “confident ignorance to hard-won insight” (p.
 128).
-Concluding his analysis of this play, McGinn states that Shakespeare felt it was better to accept ignorance than to “bandy pseudo-scientific explanations” (p.
+Concluding his analysis of this play, McGinn states Shakespeare felt it was better to accept ignorance than to “bandy pseudo-scientific explanations” (p.
 133).

 Generally agreed to be Shakespeare’s last play, The Tempest (written about 1610), is structurally similar to Midsummer Night’s Dream, which he wrote at the beginning of his playwriting period.
 Both concern a father marrying off a daughter; both occur in a magical or enchanted place, and both feature humans who are mostly lost and foolish, with delusions, powerlessness, and belief in magic.
 The difference between the two plays is that Midsummer Night’s Dream focuses on the theme of the power of imagination, while The Tempest is all about the power of language, connected with magic.
 Despite the title, McGinn contends that the “tempest” referred to is more the “storm of speech… [that] constitutes so much of human life” (p.
 136).
 The meaning of sounds (language) is what determines their imprint on the mind, with speech being a kind of causal influence.
 Language in the play also helps create its own world.
 McGinn offers that language has ambivalence: it can illuminate and deceive.
 Since this was Shakespeare’s last play, McGinn wonders whether the message the Bard intended to convey was that the time for silence had come.
 Overall, McGinn says The Tempest is an “allegory of the solitary artist’s mind and its inner architecture” (p.
 147).

-This well-written book examines Shakespeare and principal characters from six of his plays (two comedies and four tragedies).
+This well-written book examines Shakespeare and the principal characters from six of his plays (two comedies and four tragedies).
 It is obvious that McGinn, himself a philosopher, clearly delights in relating philosophical aspects of Shakespeare’s vivid characters, their actions, and their world.
 Easy to digest, the book is a terrific addition to scholarly works on perhaps the world’s best-known playwright.
 For anyone who seeks to find deeper philosophical meaning in Shakespeare’s works, there’s no better source than McGinn’s Shakespeare’s Philosophy.